dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 Entity Framework reasons about the impedance mismatch problem between object oriented programming and relational databases by having an in-memory representation of the conceptual model (the objects), the storage schema (the database) and a mapping between the two.
 This metadata is called an Entity Data Model, or EDM for short.
 From this EDM, Entity Framework will derive the views to roundtrip data from the objects in memory to the database and back.

-When the Entity Framework is used with an EDMX file that formally specifies the conceptual model, the storage schema, and the mapping, then the model loading stage only has to validate that the EDM is correct (for example, make sure that no mappings are missing), then generate the views, then validate the views and have this metadata ready for use.
+When Entity Frameworkis used with an EDMX file that formally specifies the conceptual model, the storage schema, and the mapping, then the model loading stage only has to validate that the EDM is correct (for example, make sure that no mappings are missing), then generate the views, then validate the views and have this metadata ready for use.
 Only then can a query be executed or new data be saved to the data store.

 The Code First approach is, at its heart, a sophisticated Entity Data Model generator.
 The Entity Framework has to produce an EDM from the provided code; it does so by analyzing the classes involved in the model, applying conventions and configuring the model via the Fluent API.
 After the EDM is built, the Entity Framework essentially behaves the same way as it would had an EDMX file been present in the project.
 Thus, building the model from Code First adds extra complexity that translates into a slower startup time for the Entity Framework when compared to having an EDMX.
 The cost is completely dependent on the size and complexity of the model that’s being built.